ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :width: 400px
 :align: center
 ```
-Graph 1 is the origin and Graph 3 is the destination.
-The above diagram says that embedding the choices of paths to embed Graph-1 inside Graph-3 are exactly the same.
+graph O is the origin and graph B is the destination.
+The above diagram says that embedding the choices of paths to embed `overlap` inside `graph B` are exactly the same.
 But what does this sameness mean?
 To make this answer straightforward, let us color the embeddings:

 ```{image} assets/Ch3/2-commuting-diagram-6.png
 :alt: Whoopsy!